Last updated on September 12, 2023

 - Collector Boosters are the shortcut to the coolest cards in Strixhaven.

-- These are the only Strixhaven Boosters with Foil Etched and Extended-Art cards.
+- These are the only Strixhaven Boosters with Foil Etched and Extended-Art cards..Choose your college at the most prestigious university for magical learning in Magic: The Gathering’s Multiverse.

 Adventures in the Forgotten Realms

-I’ll be honest with you on this one, Adventures in the Forgotten Realms Collector Boosters were a big miss in terms of alternate card styles.
-The showcase cards that were mostly tan lost a lot of the art in favor of calling forth nostalgia for the old D & D rulebooks, and the lands that had the dungeon module alteration make them look like covers of pulp fantasy fiction books.
+I’ll be honest with you on this one, Forgotten Realms collector boosters were a big miss in terms of alternate card styles.
+The showcase cards that were mostly tan lost a lot of the art in favor of calling forth nostalgia for the old D&D rulebooks, and the lands that had the dungeon module alteration make them look like covers of pulp fantasy fiction books.
 I can see the appeal for some, but the style being a miss and the cards themselves being unexciting (nothing really beyond Old Gnawbone and Tiamat) proved to be disappointing.

 - 12 Adventures in the Forgotten Realms (AFR) Magic: The Gathering Collector Boosters